keesschollaart81/AzureCostInsights.Marketplace/README.md

 ![](/AzureCostInsights.Marketplace/images/flow.png)

 1. **Create the build pipeline**<br/>
-This build pipeline is required to download and host your cost data.
+If you prefer to have your pipeline as (YAML) code, [this is supported and documented over here](https://github.com/keesschollaart81/AzureCostInsights.Marketplace/wiki/YAML-Pipeline).

     - Create a new empty build (not release) pipeline and select a (preferable empty) repository
     - Name the pipeline something like 'Cost Insights'